 Dr. Andrew McDiarmid was born on the 17th of July, 1854 in Southwold Twp near Fingal, (Elgin County) Ontario.
 He was the 4th of 9 children born to Andrew McDiarmid and the former Ann Smith.
 His siblings included John, Alexander, Elizabeth, Janet, James, Violet, Albert and Matilda.
 Dr. McDiarmid had an older brother also named Andrew who died at the age of 2, but predeceased the doctors birth.
 His parents were farmers.

 Dr. McDiarmid was educated in local school before attending The University of Toronto Faculty of Medicine.
-He graduated in 1879 and became a member of the College of Physicians and Surgeons.
+He graduated in 1879 and became a member of the College of Physicians and Surgeons on the 17th of May 1879.
 Upon his graduation, he set up his medical practice in Florence, Ontario.
 Florence is located in Lambton County in close proximity to Kent County.
 Dr. McDiarmid advertised his practice in the Bothwell Times (August 1879).
 He attended to patients in Bothwell, Thamesville, and Zone Twp, (all located in Kent County) as evidenced by his name on birth and death records.
 Dr. McDiarmid served as the president of the Florence Cricket Club.